 Regarding the cessation of the subsidiary protection, it is regulated in Article 55/5 of the Aliens Act and applies to situations where the circumstances – on which subsidiary protection was based – cease to exist or have changed in such a way that protection is no longer needed.
 As ruled by the CALL, the authorities have to check whether the change in circumstances is “sufficiently significant” and of a “non-temporary” nature – otherwise the decision of the CGRS will be declared void.

 In relation to individual conduct, the CGRS has stated that, in principle, cessation is not inferred from the sole fact that a beneficiary contacts his or her embassy, when subsidiary protection is granted on the basis of Article 15(c) of the recast Qualification Directive.
 However, in the case of subsidiary protection, travelling or even returning to the country of origin may also lead to the cessation of the protection status, as it could imply that the circumstances and the overall situation have evolved positively there.
 A return to the country of origin can also indicate that there are flight alternatives and therefore lead to the removal of the subsidiary protection status.
-In fact, the CALL confirmed the cessation of the subsidiary protection of an Afghan national who turned back to Kabul for two months right after having received its status.
+In fact, in 2017 the CALL confirmed the cessation of the subsidiary protection of an Afghan national who turned back to Kabul for two months right after having received its status.
 The fact that he turned back demonstrated that there were flight opportunities that were safe and that the overall circumstances, on which the protection was granted, changed.

 Cessation of status is possible during the 5 years of temporary residence as provided for in Article 49/2 of the Aliens Act.
 The Immigration Office has to request the CGRS to cease the status.
 This situation is not applicable when a beneficiary of subsidiary protection can put forward compelling reasons originating from previously incurred harm to refuse protection from the country of which the beneficiary used to possess the nationality.
 The Aliens Act requires that the authorities take the level of integration in society into account when taking the decision to end the residence title.
 The CGRS can also decide this ex officio and there is no time limit in such a situation.